bwkimmel/scala-units/README.md

 ### Compound units

-To convert a value to compound units (e.g., hours, minutes, seconds), use the "in" operator with multiple units in descending order by magnitude.
+To convert a value to compound units (e.g., hours, minutes, seconds), use the `in` operator with multiple units in descending order by magnitude.
 Each component will have an integral numerical value, except potentially the last component.
 Zero-valued components will be dropped.